-In Minnesota, the penalties you'll face for driving under the influence of drugs or alcohol depend mainly on how many prior convictions you have.
+In Minnesota, the penalties you'll face for driving while impaired by drugs or alcohol (DWI) depend mainly on how many prior convictions you have.
 In this article, we cover how Minnesota defines the offense and the penalties you'll face for a conviction.

 In Minnesota, a DWI, sometimes called "DUI," is defined as driving, operating, or being in physical control of a motor vehicle while:

-Following being lawfully arrested for DWI, Minnesota law also makes it a crime to refuse to take a breath alcohol test.
+Following being lawfully arrested for DWI, Minnesota law also makes it a crime to refuse to take a breath, blood, or urine test.
 This offense is referred to as an implied consent or a test refusal crime.
+(Minn.
+Stat. §§ 169A.20, 169A.51, 169A.52 (2025).)

 After being charged with a DWI, a person faces two types of penalties—administrative and criminal.
 The severity of these penalties increases when "aggravating factors" are involved.

 Administrative penalties—which are administered by the Minnesota Department of Public Safety—are meant to provide a swift consequence.
-These penalties can be imposed upon or soon after a DWI arrest and may apply even if the offender is never criminally convicted of a DWI.
+These penalties can be imposed upon a DWI arrest and may apply even if the offender is never criminally convicted of a DWI.

 Administrative penalties can include: